kodebot/content.kodebot.github.io/content/blog/2021/join-and-groupjoin-in-dotnet/index.md

 ---

 ### Introduction
-`Join` and `GroupJoin` are two different methods that we can use in our link query to join two different collections.
+`Join` and `GroupJoin` are two different methods that we can use in our LINQ query to join two different collections.
 At first glance, they might look similar but they produce different results.
 Lets look at how they work with an example.

 ### Example setup
 For our example, we are going to use the following `Student` and `Enrolment` class.